 However, in addition to these seasonal trends, the elevated customer payment behavior we have experienced in recent years and more recently the subsequent moderation from these elevated levels, has also significantly impacted our key financial metrics and the fluctuations experienced between quarterly periods.
 The effects from these changes in customer payment behavior have resulted in either partial, or in some instances full, offset to the impact from the ongoing seasonal trends discussed above.
-This is most evident in our past due balances which increased to \$3.5 billion at March 31, 2023 from \$3.4 billion at December 31, 2022 due to the impact from lower customer payment rates which exceeded the effects of the seasonal trends we experienced.
-The same factors also provided a partial offset to the seasonal decrease in our loan receivables in the first quarter of 2023.
+For the three months ended September 30, 2023, this is most evident in our net charge-off rate which increased to 4.60% at September 30, 2023 from 3.48% at December 31, 2022 due to the impact from lower customer payment rates which exceeded the effects of the seasonal trends we experienced.